Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Method

-We denote $X^{s,e}$ as all utterances with emotion $e$ uttered by speaker $s$.
-After pre-training, as shown in Eq.~\ref{eqtrans1}, speaking style transfer can be achieved by directly replacing the paralinguistic encoder input $x^{s,e}$ with a target speaking style $y^{s,e}$, where $x^{s,e}\in X^{s,e}$, $y^{s,e}\in Y^{s,e}$ and $Y^{s,e}=X^{s,e}-\{x^{s,e}\}$.
 Consequently, the converted mel-spectrograms $\widetilde{m}^{s,e}$ retain the same speaker identity, semantic content and emotions as the original audio $x^{s,e}$, but deliver different rhythms or intensities transferred from $y^{s,e}$.
 In addition, we generate different numbers of samples for each emotion to counter data imbalance.